Declaration of Madrid, of the VI CELAC-UE Congress of Media Editors 2023

 of the CELAC-EU Summit and to the European institutions in particular to the study of measures

-2. Governments are requested to give greater impetus to the approval of laws
+to increase the physical and legal security of informants. - Governments are requested to give greater impetus to the approval of laws

 of transparency and access to information, or deepening the reforms in